same2828/same2828/notes/dev/setup/_windows-notes.md

 `File > Generate Fonts > TrueType (.tff)` > Choose a name for your font (this is NOT the name you will enter into VSCode)

+To create "Regular" and "Bold" versions of font, make sure `Element > Font Info > Family Name` are the SAME

+- Also create a Bold version using a pre-existing Bold version as base

+RobotoLGC

+- Base = `RobotoMono`
+- Copied characters over from `InconsolataLGC`
+  - Characters copied over in regex notation: `["#$%&'-/0=?@\_|]`
+    - Note: The ` character is specilly made using Windows PowerToy's Screen Ruler to make top and bottom lengths equal
+- Modification Process
+  - Need to open `InconsolataLGC` using `File > Open` to enable Copy Paste Functionality
+  - Right click on character in `RobotoMono` > `Clear`
+  - Copy and Paste character from `InconsolataLGC`
+  - Right click on character in `RobotoMono` > `Transform > Origin: Glyph Origin > Scale Uniformly`
+    - Choose all options except for "Round to Int" (tbh not sure what this does)
+    - Keep experimenting with values until you get one that scales character's width to be SAME WIDTH as existing characters
+    - Always run this after transformations `Right Click > Center in Width`
+    - Note: For Bold we Scale Uniformly by `200.6%` (include all options except for "Round to Int")
+    - Note: You can also manually set width by `Right Click > Set Width...`

 Naming Scheme

 - "S" = Square Brackets [] (copied from Inconsolata LGC)